 Select the .NET sample application.
 The .NET samples include a choice of either the open-source ASP.NET framework or the cross-platform .NET Core framework.

 This sample is an ASP.NET Core MVC application.
 Select the .NET Core application framework, then select Next.

 Select Windows Web App as a deployment target, then select Next.
 Optionally, you can choose other Azure services for your deployment.
 The application framework, which you chose previously, dictates the type of Azure service deployment target's available here.

 Create a new free Azure DevOps Organization or choose an existing organization from the dropdown.

-Select Go to resource to view the DevOps Project dashboard.
+Select Go to resource to view the DevOps Starter dashboard.
 In the upper right corner, pin the Project to your dashboard for quick access.
 A sample app is set up in a repo in your Azure DevOps Organization.
 A build is executed, and your app is deployed to Azure.

 The dashboard provides visibility into your code repo, your CI/CD pipeline, and your app in Azure.
 At the right under Azure resources, select Browse to view your running app.

 DevOps Starter created a Git repository in Azure Repos or GitHub.
 To view the repository and make code changes to your application, do the following: